ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

      - 30.9%
      - 30.9%

-*Initialization*:
+*Burn-in period initialization*:

+	Initialization should occur prior to the introduction of anti-CD38 monoclonal antibody treatments on Jan.
+1, 2016.
+Each simulant should be initialized to the residual treatment category.
+Each simulant should be initialized to `retreated = False`.
+Initialization on Jan.
+1, 2016 should include patients in all of the relapsed and refractory states, not only simulants in the newly diagnosed MM state.

+*Post-burn in period initialization*:

   Each simulant initialized into a multiple myeloma state should be assigned to a treatment category.
 The probability of being assigned to a given category should be equal to the coverage for that category in 2021 that is specific to the line of treatment corresponding to the MM cause model state that the simulant occupies.

-We will assume that at initialization, no simulants in the isa/dara-containing treatment categories have been retreated with an anti-CD38 monoclonal antibody treatment.
+  Simulants should be assigned a retreatment status according to the retreated prevalence estimated from the burn-in period XXXX - more details.

 	If a simulant is assigned to the isatuxamib-containing treatment category or the daratumumab-containing treatment category, they should be assigned the attribute :code:`eligible_for_anticd38_retreatment = True`; otherwise, set :code:`eligible_for_anticd38_retreatment = NaN`.